sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 Here is what we know for sure:

-* 1983: MOnsignor Klaus Gamber publishes _Die Reform der Romischen Liturgie_.
+* 1983: Monsignor Klaus Gamber publishes _Die Reform der Romischen Liturgie_.
-* 1992: _Die Reform_ is reprinted in French as _La Reforme Liturgique en Question_, with a foreword by Ratzinger.
+* 1992: _Die Reform_ is reprinted in French as _La Reforme Liturgique en Question_, with a foreword by Ratzinger.[^15]
-* 1993: _La Reforme_ is reprinted in English as _The Reform of the Roman Liturgy: Its Problems and Background_.
-The French and English editions contain the Gamber Version of the quotation, which begins, "What happened after the Council...".
+* 1993: _La Reforme_ is reprinted in English as _The Reform of the Roman Liturgy: Its Problems and Background_.[^5] The French and English editions contain the Gamber Version of the quotation, which begins, "What happened after the Council...".
 * July 22-24, 2001: Fontgombault Abbey hosts a conference on the liturgy.
 Ratzinger gives a talk called, "The Theology of the Liturgy."
-* 2002: Fontgombault conference proceedings are published in French.
 * 2002, January: Fr.
 Patrick de la Rocque of the SSPX writes an article for the SSPX newsletter about Ratzinger and the conference.
 Fr. de la Rocque gives the _Theologische_ Version of the quotation, citing as his source _Revue Theologisches_, Vol. 20, Feb.
 1990, pgs.
 103-104.
-* 2002, later: Fr. de la Rocque's article is translated and republished in Angelus, thus debuting the dubious _Revue Theologisches_ attribution into the English-speaking world.
+Fr. de la Rocque's article is translated and republished in Angelus, thus debuting the dubious _Revue Theologisches_ attribution into the English-speaking world.
+* 2002: Fontgombault conference proceedings are published in French.[^12]
-* 2003: Fontgombault conference proceedings are published in English.
+* 2003: Fontgombault conference proceedings are published in English.[^13]
 * 2008: The _Theologische_ Version appears on FishEaters forums[^4], and begins making the copy/pasted rounds in article comments on numerous Catholic websites.
 * 2013: Taylor Marshall uses it.[^1]
 * 2014: Traditional Catholic Priest uses it.[^16]